Mauritius: Official and widely spoken languages

 Welcome to the vibrant world of Mauritius, a multicultural island nation in the Indian Ocean.
 Here, the blend of languages reflects its rich history and diverse heritage.
-While the Constitution doesn’t name a national language, English serves as the medium of instruction in schools and is used in government settings1.
+While the Constitution doesn’t name a national language, English serves as the medium of instruction in schools and is used in government settings.

 Understanding this linguistic landscape offers a glimpse into the heart of Mauritius.
 From government proceedings to everyday conversations, the island’s languages tell a story of unity and diversity.
 Ready to dive deeper?
 Let’s explore further!